Zerops YAML Configuration

 true

-if a web server isn't running on the port - Only available with TCP protocol
+if a web server is running on the port - Only available with TCP protocol

 - Used by Zerops for public access configuration